You can become a Software Engineer.

 But it’s better to first ask yourself, “What do I want to get out of attending a coding bootcamp?”
 Asking yourself what your goals and ambitions are is how you’ll know if a bootcamp would work for you.

 Some people want to just become acquainted with code, which is great, but a full-time bootcamp might not be the best route if you’re looking for a basic understanding of coding.

 If your goal is to learn to become a software engineer, then yes, coding bootcamps do work.

 While they vary with each course and each school, online coding bootcamps are short-term and often rigorous training programs to help students learn the programming languages and development skills they need to become professional software engineers.

-We don’t require you to have prior coding experience to apply for the software engineering program.
-Our admissions requirements are being at least 18 years old, having a high school diploma or a GED, having a native or bilingual fluency in English, and completing the admissions process.
+We don’t require you to have prior coding experience to apply for the Software Engineering program.
+Our admissions requirements are being at least 18 years old, having a high school diploma or a GED, having a native or highly proficient fluency in English, and completing the admissions process.